Barefoot Gen: Volume 1: A Cartoon Story of Hiroshima

 The story begins in Hiroshima in April 1945.
 Six-year-old Gen Nakaoka and his family live in poverty, struggling to make ends meet.
 His father, Daikichi, urges them to "be like wheat" (which grows strong, despite being trodden on) and is critical of the war.
 When he is drunk at a mandatory combat drill and talks back to his instructor, the Nakaokas are branded as traitors and become subjects to harassment and discrimination by their neighbors.
 To restore his family's honor, Gen's older brother Koji joins the Imperial Navy against Daikichi's wishes.
 He is subjected to a brutal training regimen by his commanding officer, which drives one of his friends to suicide.
 On August 6, 1945, an atomic bomb is dropped on Hiroshima.
-Daikichi and Gen's siblings are killed in the fires, but he and his mother Kimie escape thanks to a Korean neighbor Mr. Pak who was also discriminated and harassed by the neighbors like the Nakaokas for his nationality.
+Daikichi and Gen's siblings are killed in the fires, but he and his mother Kimie escape thanks to a Korean neighbor Mr. Pak who was also discriminated and harassed by the neighbors like the Nakaokas only for his nationality.
 The shock makes her give birth prematurely to Tomoko, his sister.